 Markers (as specified in the COH) supplied by the organizers will be used for scoring purposes to create a physical mark.
-Competitors are responsible for collecting the necessary marker(s) before the task.
+Competitors are responsible for collecting all dropped during the flight markers.
+The penalty for a lost marker - 500 Rub - must be paid before the next briefing, otherwise the Pilot does not receive marker(s) for the next flight.
 The marker must not be modified in any way.
 Penalty for modified or unauthorized markers is up to 250 task points.